Posts

 At Devies we run a book club where we on a weekly basis discuss topics from a book that we are reading in a common pace.
 Recently we finished The Pragmatic Programmer, 20th Anniversary Edition.
 In this post, we’ll share learnings around some of the topics we have discussed.

-Tracer Bullets vs Prototypes Two of the topics discussed in the book are tracer bullets and prototypes.
+Two of the topics discussed in the book are tracer bullets and prototypes.
 The concepts are similar but addresses different problems.
+A prototype is a cheap way to try out an idea, to answer questions about something unknown.
+Details that are not required to answer the question are left out in favor of quick feedback at low cost.

 Upgrading Libraries in Your Android Project: A Quick and Easy Guide

-Hey fellow developers!
 Upgrading libraries in your gradle file for an Android project is a crucial part of keeping your project up to date and running smoothly.
 However, it’s not uncommon to encounter errors or deprecated code after upgrading a library.
 If this happens to you, don’t panic!
 There are a few steps you can take to fix the issues and get your project back on track.

-Understanding the Role of Gradle Files In an Android project, there are two main gradle build files that you might need to work with: the “build.
+In an Android project, there are two main gradle build files that you might need to work with: the “build.gradle” file and the “gradle-wrapper.properties” file.

 Take Advantage of the Tools in the Toolbox